 Be very clear on what you want and check if this photographer is going to give it to you.
 Some photographers have a certain style so make sure it aligns with yours.
 Speak to them, ask them lots of questions, get comfortable with everything because if you don't have rapport, it's going to be harder on the day to get the type of shots you're looking for.

 Ensure that you understand what the price covers as well.
-Agree the price upfront so that there aren't any surprises along the way.
+Agree on the price upfront so that there aren't any surprises along the way.
 I also find that getting price sorted up front makes everything more relaxed throughout the process.

 When things are unresolved it's just awkward.
 Understand the fine print:

 - How many shots do you get?
 Is it all of them?

 - Will they do retouching if you want that?